Last Updated on January 30, 2023

 The IT technician can then clearly show the device user what sequence of steps are needed to troubleshoot their issue.
 Miscommunication is often one of the biggest hurdles in providing remote IT tech support.
 With AR technology, IT agents can see the problem without having to blindly rely on the customer’s description.
 Being able to visually confirm on both sides that the issue is resolved prevents repeat support sessions in order to fix the same issue more than once.

 AR technology removes any roadblocks by allowing the IT admin to guide the customer or employee in the exact troubleshooting process required to fix the problem.
 This can be achieved by adding 3D markups to the image the customer or employee is viewing.
-It’s as if the IT technician is with the customer or employee in the same physical space wherever they may actually be across the world.
+It is as if the IT technician is with the customer or employee in the same physical space wherever they may actually be.

 Simplifying the user experience for customers and employees

 A difficult and frustrating tech support experience can create a negative impression of your business in the minds of customers.
-And once that impact is felt, it can be difficult to erase.
+Once that impact is felt, it can be difficult to erase.
 This can result in the loss of repeat business and customer loyalty.
-A recent study by NewVoiceMedia revealed an estimated $62 billion is lost by U.S. businesses alone due to poor customer experiences.
+A study by NewVoiceMedia revealed an estimated $62 billion is lost by U.S. businesses alone due to poor customer experiences.

 Chatbots, FAQs, knowledge bases, and other self-service options are often not enough to solve challenging tech issues for customers.
 By using augmented reality technology to facilitate remote IT support, businesses can immediately help their customers, which ensures a high-quality user experience.